univention/ucsschool-id-connector/docs/development.rst

    Arrows in these diagrams are in the direction of data flow.
 It should be apparent from the source and target nodes what the label on the arrow refers to.

 Let's have a look at what you need to know before we dive any deeper.
+Hi from the QA!

 Dev prerequisites
 =================